DoHo – Villa Urquiza: Buenos Aires’ new gastronomic and architectural hotspot

 Most people visiting Buenos Aires have heard about Palermo Soho; the fancier part of the neighborhood Palermo filled with bars and places to go out.
 However, few know about DoHo.
 But that shouldn’t stop you from getting off-the-beaten-path and visit this modern and stylish upcoming area in Buenos Aires.

-Until recently, I lived within walking distance to DoHo, and it was one of my favorite places to meet up with friends for lunch or a cup of coffee.
+Until recently, I lived within walking distance of DoHo, and it was one of my favorite places to meet up with friends for lunch or a cup of coffee.

 In this post, I’m going to show you a little bit of what DoHo in Villa Urquiza is like, and why I definitely think that you should add this less-known place to your Buenos Aires’ itinerary.